radiodee1/games-llm/src/games/scripts/README.md

 For this set of scripts it is assumed that the user will set up a directory on their system called `workspace`.
 On modern Linux distros there is a `Projects` directory but the author of this repo does not use that name.
 Instead, all code goes into the `workspace` folder.

+The `workspace` folder is just a regular folder in the home directory of the user.
+It would be found at `~/workspace/`.

 There are three important directories in the `workspace` folder.
 The first is this repo.
 It holds the Pong game files.
 The second is the `vjepa2` folder.
 This goes in the `workspace` file also.
 Finally there is the home of all the data for the `vjepa2` project.
 This goes in the `workspace` folder also.
 The data folder is `VJEPA2_FILES/demo/`.

 The original `games-llm` project uses LLMs to play 'pong.'
 That code is called from this repo, in the `~/workspace/games-llm/src/games/` folder.
 This `games-llm` repo also houses code that tries to use `vjepa2` to play 'pong.'
 Some of the code for this experiment is found in this directory and the `notebooks` directory.
 The code from the `notebooks` directory needs to be copied to the `vjepa2` repo, and then executed there.